sakanjo/laravel-easy-enum/README.md

 namespace App\Enums;

+use Illuminate\Contracts\Support\DeferringDisplayableValue;
 use Illuminate\Contracts\Support\Htmlable;
 use SaKanjo\EasyEnum;

-enum Status: int implements Htmlable
+enum Status: int implements Htmlable // or DeferringDisplayableValue {
-{
     use EasyEnum;